donalffons/opencascade.js-examples/README.md

 This is a repository with examples for [OpenCascade.js](https://github.com/donalffons/opencascade.js).
 Well...
 Currently, it just contains one example: The [Bottle Tutorial](https://www.opencascade.com/doc/occt-7.4.0/overview/html/occt__tutorial.html) from the official OpenCascade Documentation.

+# Live Preview

+A live preview of this project lives [here](https://donalffons.github.io/opencascade.js-examples/).

-# How to run this example
+# How to run this example locally

 1. Install the dependencies